jborean93/PSWSMan/docs/en-US/New-PSWSManSessionOption.md

 ### -ClientCertificate
 The `X509Certificate` object that is used for TLS client authentication, otherwise known as Certificate auth with WinRM.
 This certificate must have a private key associated with it for this to be used for certificate auth.
-The `-UseSSL` option much be set on the cmdlets that create the PSSession for certificates to be used.
+The `-UseSSL` option must be set on the cmdlets that create the PSSession for certificates to be used.

 This is a PSWSMan specific option that is used to specify a certificate for authentication for certificates that don't exist in the user or system wide certificate store.
 Use the `-CertificateThumbprint` parameter on cmdlets that create the session to refer to certificates by thumbprint in the `Cert:\CurrentUser\My` or `Cert:\LocalMachine\My` store.

+You cannot use this parameter with `-TlsOption`.
+If using `-TlsOption` the `ClientCertificates` property must be set to utilise TLS client authentication.

+Client authentication has known problems with TLS 1.3 when using dotnet versions older than dotnet 7.
+If using dotnet 6, then the TLS protocols must be set to not use TLS 1.3 for client authentication to work.

 ```yaml
 Type: X509Certificate